The setting of a story is a powerful driver for hooking readers.

 You want your readers to experience your story through each of their senses, too.
-An easy way to do this is by using literary devices in your writing.
+An easy way to do this is by using literary elements in your writing.

 Begin by describing what you want them to see.
 When you do, describe it the same way the eye travels in real life.
 Start with the focal point, then move across in a straight line.

 Next, your main character would naturally notice what they hear.
-Don’t describe everything they hear, but only the relevant sounds, and only the most obvious ones.
+Don’t describe everything they hear, just the most relevant and obvious ones.

-What does he smell?
+What do they smell?
 Is the air dusty?
 Is someone cooking breakfast?

-Have him touch things.
-He can run his hand over the smooth desk, feel the rough board, and handle the cold metal rod.
+Have them touch things.
+They can run their hand over the smooth desk, feel the rough board, and handle the cold metal rod.

 Sprinkle these details in – don’t feel that you have to describe each and every little thing; otherwise, you’ll overwhelm your reader.

-Practice writing some scenes, and it will start to come natural to you!
+Practice writing some scenes, and it will start to come naturally to you!